 How should I care for them prior to planting?

-All trees and hedging trees should be planted within one week of delivery.
+All trees trees should be planted within one week of delivery.
 Find out more about planting and caring for your trees.

 Please also check out our videos on looking after your trees.